outfoxx/Shield/README.md

 #### Note
 The documentation is currently lacking due to issues with Swift DocC surrounding multi-module packages and extension methods.
-They will be rememdied soon with an upcoming releases of Swift.
+They will be remedied soon with an upcoming releases of Swift.

 License
 --------